banner

 The Artisan

-Meet Rudy Marinotto, founder of Siru Illuminazione, based in the beautiful Lido in Venice, here the timeless art of making Venetian lanterns is combined with a modern sensibility.
+Meet Rudy Marinotto, founder of Siru Illuminazione, based in the beautiful Lido in Venice.
+Here the timeless art of glass working is combined with a modern sensibility and result in stunning artworks of light.

 Since 2016, I have started developing a new branch that now runs parallel to the production of Venetian lanterns and that focuses on contemporary décor, created in collaboration with world-renowned designers.
 The high quality of its production, the versatility of its offer, and the availability of tailor-made projects, depending on the needs and demands of our clientele, are the main features of Siru.